aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 -   􏰀  Excellent fishing, providing twice the fish for foraging purposes.
 Since it is a small brook, unlikely to have large fish, it seems appropriate to say that there are large numbers of crayfish that live in the brook.

-    􏰀Again, rolling 1d6 to determine the direction, the brook runs to the southeast.
+    􏰀Again, rolling `dice: 1d6` to determine the direction, the brook runs to the southeast.

 ### Magic